_edited.png)

 A Special Word about Blue Marlin Only Pools!

-These pools are not just for weighed Blue Marlin, but also include released Blue Marlin just like the Billfish Pools.
+These pools are not just for weighed Blue Marlin, but also include released Blue Marlin.
 The pools are for Blue Marlin only and are for those participants strictly interested in fishing for Blue Marlin.

 The Billfish Pools include points for Blue Marlin weighed or released, White Marlin release and Sailfish released.